The Hidden Cost of Healthcare Data Silos And How to Eliminate Them

 More importantly, we'll provide you with a practical implementation roadmap to your leadership team.
 The data fragmentation problem is complex—but the path to solving it doesn't have to be.

-The volume of healthcare data is exploding at a staggering rate, expanding 48% annually and projected to reach more than 10 exabytes by 2026. (note: 1 exabyte is equivalent to 1 billion gigabytes).
+The volume of healthcare data is exploding at a staggering rate, expanding 48% annually and projected to reach more than 10 exabytes by 2026.
+(Note: 1 exabyte is equivalent to 1 billion gigabytes).

 The healthcare sector is recognized as one of the fastest-growing sources of data, with a compound annual growth rate of around 36%.

-Health insurers now process an average of 8.5 terabytes of structured and data daily, a 6x increase from just five years ago.
+Health insurers now process an average of 8.5 terabytes of structured data daily, a 6x increase from just five years ago.

 This isn't merely "big data"—it's an overwhelming digital tsunami crashing against infrastructure never designed to handle it.